Žilina: Sport

-Football (soccer) club MŠK Žilina plays in the top Slovak division Fortuna liga and is one of the most successful teams in recent years, having won five domestic titles and been runners-up three times between 2001 and 2010.
+Football (soccer) club MŠK Žilina plays in the top Slovak division Slovak First Football League and is one of the most successful teams in recent years, having won five domestic titles and been runners-up three times between 2001 and 2010.
 The team's colors are yellow and green, taken from the city's flag.
 Home games are played at the Stadium Pod Dubňom, which is situated at the edge of the city center in the neighborhood of the ice hockey stadium.
 They played in the 2010-11 UEFA Champions League in the group stage for the first time in their history.

 Ice hockey club MsHK Žilina plays in the Slovak Extraliga.
 They have won one domestic title so far.

 Slovak professional road bicycle racer for World Tour team Bora-Hansgrohe, three-time world champion Peter Sagan, was born in Žilina in 1990, and is considered one of cycling's most promising young talents, having earned many prestigious victories in his early twenties.
 He was the winner of the points classification in the Tour de France from 2012 to 2016; as a result, Sagan became the first rider to win the classification in his first five attempts.
 In 2015, he was also the first Slovak cyclist to win the UCI Road World Championships.